brackets-beautify/brackets-beautify/README.md

 }
 ```

-The language id for the current document can be found by using the following command in the Brackets DeveloperTools:
+The language id for the current document can be found by using the following command in the Brackets Developer Tools:
 ```js
 brackets.getModule('document/DocumentManager').getCurrentDocument().getLanguage().getId();
 ```